North American Free Trade Agreement: Environment

 According to a study in the Journal of International Economics, NAFTA reduced pollution emitted by the US manufacturing sector: "On average, nearly two-thirds of the reductions in coarse particulate matter (PM_{10)} and sulfur dioxide (SO_{2)} emissions from the U.S. manufacturing sector between 1994 and 1998 can be attributed to trade liberalization following NAFTA."
+According to scholars Robert Kaufmann, Peter Pauly, and Julie Sweitzer, this claim makes sense in context with the movement of U.S. manufacturing plants moving into Mexico due to less strict environmental laws.
+Overall, concluding pollution shifted into Mexico, while U.S. companies continued to profit.

 According to the Sierra Club, NAFTA contributed to large-scale, export-oriented farming, which led to the increased use of fossil fuels, pesticides and GMO.
 NAFTA also contributed to environmentally destructive mining practices in Mexico.
 It prevented Canada from effectively regulating its tar sands industry, and created new legal avenues for transnational corporations to fight environmental legislation.
 In some cases, environmental policy was neglected in the wake of trade liberalization; in other cases, NAFTA's measures for investment protection, such as Chapter 11, and measures against non-tariff trade barriers threatened to discourage more vigorous environmental policy.
 The most serious overall increases in pollution due to NAFTA were found in the base metals sector, the Mexican petroleum sector, and the transportation equipment sector in the United States and Mexico, but not in Canada.

+Beyond industrial pollution, agricultural liberalization under NAFTA also contributed to widespread environmental degradation in Mexico.
+The agreement encouraged intensive, export-driven farming, accelerated deforestation, soil erosion, and the loss of native maize biodiversity.
+Studies by environmental economist Alejandro Nadal found that cheap U.S. corn imports displaced traditional, diverse farming systems, leading to the abandonment of sustainable practices and the adoption of chemical intensive monocultures.
+Nadal states, "Soil erosion leads to loss of fertility and a decrease in productivity when the epipedon (including parts of the B horizon) is truncated.
+Although this process may be temporarily retarded (e.g. if fertilizer use is increased) production may continue but profitability will decrease.
+Farmers may find themselves in the difficult position of continuing practices for short-term survival which they know to be unsustainable in the long term.
+Alternatively, they may put additional pressure on their land (or on common property resources) in order to counter the negative trend in yields.
+This launches a new round of increased erosion."
+These changes eroded soil fertility, particularly in southern states like Chiapas and Oaxaca, where indigenous farmers have long preserved maize's genetic diversity.
+Nadal continues in discussion with indigenous farmers, stating "Genetic diversity is also related to the presence of indigenous peoples for whom maize cultivation is not only a means to ensure subsistence, but also part of a deeper social and religious process.
+Indigenous peoples account for approximately 60% of all Mexican corn growers."